Bo Jonsson (Grip): Death

 Bo Jonsson died 20 August 1386 and donated in his will a substantial part of his wealth to monasteries and churches in Sweden.
 In particular he gave aid to the monastery in Vadstena, operated by the Bridgittine Order and dedicated to Saint Birgitta whom Bo Jonsson had dedicated a big part of his life to get canonized.
 To ensure that the rest of his possessions would not fall into the hands of king Albert of Sweden whom he did not hold in very high regard he appointed a council of lords who would govern them in his name.
 The struggle between the king and this council concerning the huge estates he left behind would eventually lead to the Kalmar Union.

 Progeny

-Bo Jonsson's first wife, who died at childbirth, bore him a son Jon Bosson, who died the same day.
-With his second wife Margreta Lambrektsdotter (Dume), he had at least two children, history tells about his son Knut Bosson (Grip) who was once castellan of Turku castle, and daughter Margareta Bosdotter who married Detler Bylow.
+Bo Jonsson's first wife Margareta Persdotter Porse, who died at childbirth in 1360, bore him a son Jon Bosson, who died the same day.
+With his second wife Greta Lambrektsdotter (Dume), he had at least two children, history tells about his son Knut Bosson (Grip) who was once castellan of Åbo Castle, and daughter Margareta Bosdotter who married Detler Bylow.
 The second marriage possibly produced other daughters too, but they are unnamed in historical sources.

 He was influential in the expansion of the medieval Finnish economy and his descendants were created barons in 1561 (see Grip av Vinäs).